Mallory M. Meehan

 Associate Clinical Professor of Real Estate, Assistant Director of Institute for Real Estate Studies

-Mallory is a licensed attorney, realtor and appraiser.
+Meehan is a licensed attorney, realtor and appraiser.
 She comes from a brokerage, property management, and investment background and has worked in several consulting capacities.
-Within her courses, she focuses on the legal implications of real estate, how to conduct successful market analysis and financial risks when investing in commercial real estate.
+Within her courses, she focuses on the legal implications of real estate, how to conduct successful market analysis and financial risks when investing in commercial properties.

 MBA, Marketing, Entrepreneurship (Real Estate), Smeal College of Business, 2014